nikija/public/content/developers/distributor/widget.md

 #### Mews Merchant

 When using the Mews Merchant gateway integration in Distributor on your website, the customer will be redirected to a mirroring Distributor hosted at https://wwww.mews.li/ just before entering payment details.
 This is required when using the Mews Merchant.
-After booking is finished or when closing the Distributor, the customer will be redirected back to your website.
+When closing the Distributor, the customer will be redirected back to your website.

 ### Integrations